-No Redirect not only takes care of Internet Service Provider redirects but also to stop so called smart error pages.
+No Redirect not only takes care of Internet Service Provider redirects but also of so called smart error pages.
 Smart error pages are used by some websites instead of the usual 404 error pages when a page cannot be found.
-You might have seen those at Microsoft.com for example where Microsoft displays all kind of “did you mean” information instead of an error message.
+You might have seen those at Microsoft.com for example where Microsoft displays all kind of "did you mean" suggestions instead of an error message.

-The final option – one which I was not able to get working – is the ability to always preview shortened urls.
+The final option - one which I could not get to work - is the ability to always preview shortened urls.
 If anyone gets this working let us know in the comments.

 NoRedirect is an interesting add-on for users who are using the Firefox web browser and are experiencing DNS error redirects or smart error pages that they do not want to see.